emilygit/cloudnative-demo/microservices/api-design/readme.md

 is to make it easy for your user (often yourself!) to guess what something does and how to use it without having to look at docs.

+Here is a [link to a video](https://www.youtube.com/watch?v=cYf6VsbziBE) with some content we find interesting

 ## Consistent Method Naming

 The names of your methods should use the same structure and